 “I am dedicated to finding ways to help people improve the health and wellbeing in their communities.
 My role at KC Healthy Kids is challenging and incredibly rewarding in that aspect,” Gina says.

-“I love taking academic or professional research and translating it into resources and tools people can use to plan and build their own communities.”
+“I love translating academic or professional research into resources and tools people can use to build their own communities.”

 Executive Administrative Assistant

 As executive administrative assistant, Markesia supports all aspects of KC Healthy Kids’ work by organizing internal activities as well as external meetings and events.
 She also maintains accounts payable/receivable and provides key support to our fund development team.